 - 8.1 The TP1 Addendum makes it clear at paragraph 4.6 that in defining the Green Belt boundaries the Council have prioritised the setting and special character of York.
 Paragraph 4.15 explains that the areas of land established within the Green Belt Appraisal are those which are of primary importance to the setting and special character of the city and therefore need to be kept permanently open.
 The Council then applies other strategic factors, such as access to services, green infrastructure and considerations of coalescence to identify land which does not needs to be kept permanently open.
-We do not find any fault with this approach as it identifies the areas that need to be kept permanently open. - 8.2 Having said that we cannot explain the rationale behind certain proposed allocations including ST31 and ST37 which seem to deviate from this sensible and pragmatic approach. - 8.3 Originally the land to be released from the Green Belt was then assessed using a rigorous site selection matrix.
-However, over time the proposed Green Belt and the land to be release from it has been altered significantly and we have concerns about some of the alternative sites and detailed boundaries have been determined and how these interact with the purposes of including land within the Green Belt. - 8.4 Having established the areas of land which need to be kept permanently open we consider that a more detailed assessment of the relative strength, role and function of the potential Green Belt boundaries around the City and the various settlements where development was being considered should have been undertaken.
+We do not find any fault with this approach as it identifies the areas that need to be kept permanently open. - Having said that we cannot explain the rationale behind certain proposed allocations including ST31 and ST37 which seem to deviate from this sensible and pragmatic approach. - 8.3 Originally the land to be released from the Green Belt was then assessed using a rigorous site selection matrix.
+However, over time the proposed Green Belt and the land to be release from it has been altered significantly and we have concerns about some of the alternative sites and detailed boundaries have been determined and how these interact with the purposes of including land within the Green Belt. - Having established the areas of land which need to be kept permanently open we consider that a more detailed assessment of the relative strength, role and function of the potential Green Belt boundaries around the City and the various settlements where development was being considered should have been undertaken.
 We accept that there is no prescribed method of undertaking a Green Belt boundary assessment set out in national planning policy or guidance but it seems to us that the approach adopted by the Council was not transparent in that it did not assess the relative performance of all Green Belt boundaries so that these performances could be compared and weighed against any harm.

-In this way those boundaries and sites which perform an important Green Belt purpose would be identified and protected.
+- In this way those boundaries and sites which perform an important Green Belt purpose would be identified and protected.
 If a proper and transparent exercise had been undertaken this would have allowed a decision on a site by site or boundary by boundary basis to be made as to whether the need to meet the objectively assessed need for development land would outweigh the degree of harm and whether exceptional circumstances in relation to that boundary or site was demonstrated.
-Put simply we consider that some sites and Green Belt boundaries previously identified perform weaker Green Belt purposes and have stronger Green Belt boundaries than some of the boundaries proposed notably ST7 and ST14.

-8.5 An example of this is the land off Dauby Lane, Elvington (H26).
-Land off Dauby Lane, Elvington (H26) were assessed as part of the Council's rigorous selection methodology and as a result of passing this process it was a proposed as a housing allocation.
-This site is visually enclosed and has firm, defensible and logical boundaries.
+Put simply we consider that some sites and Green Belt boundaries previously identified perform weaker Green Belt purposes and have stronger Green Belt boundaries than some of the boundaries proposed, notably ST7 and ST14. - An example of this is the land north of North Lane, Wheldrake (H28).
+This site was assessed as part of the Council's rigorous selection methodology and as a result of passing this process it was a proposed as a housing allocation.
+This site is bound on three sides by built development and to the north by mature trees, a hedgerow and a drainage ditch.
+The release of the land from the Green Belt would provide a firm, defensible and logical Green Belt boundary.